 - Nancy: My daughter has sought out her birth mother.
 She absolutely has my blessing.
 But I warned her, it’s Pandora’s Box.
 You never know what that’s gonna be.

-The Open Adoption question comes at 2:15; you can scroll rightward to it after the 26-second commercial.
+The Open Adoption question comes at 2:15.

 My son was watching the show with me, idly playing while I was idly working.
 Our ears perked up at the start of the conversation.
 Later when my daughter joined us, we told her about the segment and then I asked each of my children what THEY had to say.

 - Reed, age 9: They don’t really know what it’s like to not look like your mom and dad, do they?
 If they knew that, they wouldn’t think that way.
 They would know that having birth parents around is a GOOD thing for the kid, and not a BAD thing for the parent.
 I think their advice was dumb.